qferre/atypeak/doc/output_significance.md

 - `median_anomaly_score` gives the median anomaly score per source over many CRMs.

 - `q-score` contains several diagnostics.
-  - `correlation_matrix_dims` gives the correlation of each dimension with each other (for example, is the presence of peaks from dataset 2 correlated with peaks from TF 5).
+  - `correlation_matrix_dims` gives the correlation of each dimension with each other (for example, is the presence of peaks from TF 2 correlated with peaks from TF 5 ?
+Only datsets with datasets and TFs with TFs).
 This is a reference and done on input data.
-  - `posvar_when_both_present`: does the presence of a peak from the X dimension increase model score of the Y dimension ?
+  - `posvar_when_both_present`: does the presence of a peak from the Y dimension increase model score of the X dimension ?
 1 if yes.
 If the model is properly calibrated, correlations should have an impact on the score and this should look like the correlation matrix above.
+  - `negvar_phantoms_when_present`: conversely, does the presence of a peak from the Y dimension result in increased phantoms for the X dimension ?
-  - `Q-score` is the individual contributions of each pair to the Q-score (with numerical values as a tsv, which is roughly the difference between the correlation and posvar plots.
+  - `Q-score` is the individual contributions of each pair to the Q-score (with numerical values as a tsv, which is roughly the difference between the correlation and posvar+negvar plots.

 - `normalization_factors` give the correlation-group normalization factors (before the final by-TF normalization).